Spatiotemporal-Augmented Graph Neural Networks for Human Mobility Simulation: Experiment

 \subsection{Experimental Settings}

-For a fair comparison, we set all methods with the following settings: the hidden dimension of embeddings is set to 32, the number of epochs is set to 50, and the batch size is set to 32.
-Other specific hyper-parameters of these baselines follow the best settings in their papers.
-The proposed STAR framework is implemented in PyTorch~\cite{pytorch2019paszke}.
-In default settings, the learning rate is set to 0.01 and the dropout ratio is set to 0.6.
-The number of attention layers is searched over \{1, 2\}, and the number of attention heads is searched over \{1, 2, 4\}.
+(1) Baseline methods with adversarial learning process (i.e. GAN, SeqGAN, MoveSim) use a hidden dimension of 32 for generator and a hidden dimension of 64 for discriminator.
+In addition, they are pre-trained with 100 epochs and adversarially trained with 50 epochs.
+(2) All other baseline methods use a hidden dimension of 32 and are trained with 50 epochs.
+(3) All methods use a batch size of 32.
+The other specific hyperparameters of the baselines follow the settings reported in their respective papers.
+For STAR, the number of GAT layers is searched over \{1, 2, 3\}, and the number of attention heads is searched over \{1, 2, 4, 8\}.